raddad772/raddad772.github.io/_posts/2025-01-02-notes-on-GBA-PPU-windows-and-blending.md

 3. BG1 pixel
 4. BG2 pixel
 5. BG3 pixel
 6. The background color, defined as palette RAM entry 0.
-(Note you cannot adjust this priority, and ANYTHING that renders is always ahead of this)
+(Note you cannot adjust this priority, and ANYTHING that renders a pixel is always ahead of this)

 We have that info.
 We have the states of the windows, and the color blending configuration.
 Now...how do we determine what value to output!?